 One Carat equals 200 milligrams or 0.007055 ounces.
 The standardized system of metric carats is further divided into 100 points.
 A 50-point diamond is half of a carat or 0.5 carats.

-A colorless diamond allows easier passage of light, hence resulting in easier and far greater dispersion of light or, in layman’s terms, a sparklier diamond.
+A colorless diamond allows easier passage of light.
+This results in far greater dispersion of light.
+Or, in layman’s terms: a more sparkly diamond.
 Diamonds can range from colorless to light yellow, brown, and even gray.
-Diamonds with identical cut, clarity, and carat can have a significant difference in value based on the color alone.
+And diamonds with identical cut, clarity, and carat weight can have a significant difference in price based on the color alone.

 White diamonds are graded from “D” (completely colorless) to “Z” (noticeable color).
 Colored diamonds (i.e. blue diamonds) have a completely different grading scale where they are actually more valuable the more strongly colored they are.

-A diamond is color-graded in a diamond grading laboratory under strictly controlled conditions by comparison to round brilliant diamonds of known color.
+A diamond is color-graded in a diamond grading laboratory under strictly controlled conditions by comparing the stone to round brilliant diamonds of known color.
 It is important to know that a diamond’s color grade does not pertain to the face-up surface look of any particular diamond, but rather the body color.

-The clarity characteristics, the internal and external flaws of a diamond and their effect on the diamond’s clarity grade are determined on the basis of five key factors.
-They include: the number, position, nature, size, and color or relief of inclusions and blemishes.
+The clarity characteristics, the internal and external flaws of a diamond and their effect on the diamond’s clarity grade, are determined on the basis of five key factors.
+They include the number, position, nature, size, and color or relief of inclusions and blemishes.
 Diamonds can range from “IF” (Internally Flawless) to “I3” (Included, Level 3).

-Clarity is the characteristic of a diamond that sets apart each individual stone, helps separate the imitations from the real deal, and helps provide gemologists and scientists valuable information about the formation of a diamond.Sell Your Diamond
+Clarity is the characteristic of a diamond that sets apart each individual stone, helps separate the imitations from the real deal, and helps provide gemologists and scientists valuable information about the formation of a diamond.

-While the diamond’s other Cs are nature driven, the value and brilliance of a diamond is increased or decreased at the hands of the craftsman who cuts it.
+While the diamond’s other Cs are nature-driven, the value and brilliance of a diamond is increased or decreased at the hands of the craftsman who cuts it.

 The proportions of a diamond determine how the light performs.
 The proportions, combined with the polish of a diamond’s surface, affect the overall appeal and beauty of a diamond.

-For example, a 2 carat diamond is far more valuable than a ring with small diamonds that add up to a total of 2 carats.
+For example, a 2-carat diamond is far more valuable than a ring with small diamonds that add up to a total of 2 carats.

 Some of the most reputable diamond grading laboratories of the world include:

-Apart from these top grading labs, there is a plethora of other types of certificates.
+Apart from these top grading labs, there are a plethora of other types of certificates.
 Each grading laboratory may offer different kinds of certificates or grading reports.
 They may be highly detailed reports, straightforward dossiers, or more compact certificates.
 Different grading labs have different names for the certificates they offer which helps distinguish their brands in the diamond industry.

 Each certificate differs slightly in terminology, grading system, simplicity, and layout.
 There are some, which include diagrams or proportion values while others don’t.

 Each certification authority has its unique quirks.
-GIA is known to be the strictest for Clarity, generally awarding at least one grade lower than other laboratories.
+The GIA is known to be the strictest for Clarity, generally awarding at least one grade lower than other laboratories.

-It is important to note that the certificate doesn’t actually alter the value of the diamond – it simply confirms its authenticity and characteristics.
-That being said, if one laboratory says your diamond’s color is “E” and one says it is “D,” this will have an effect.
-On the other hand, jeweler’s generally tend to value GIA certificates more in their reliability.Sell Your Diamond
+On the one hand, if one laboratory says your diamond’s color is “E” and one says it is “D,” this will have an effect.
+On the other hand, jewelers generally tend to value GIA certificates more in their reliability.

-Culet is the bottom point of a diamond.
+The culet is the bottom point of a diamond.
 Usually slightly flat or faceted, the culet affects the light performance of a diamond.
 The culet size and angle are two main factors, which can have a significant effect on the value of a diamond.

 The thickness of the girdle or the edge that is formed where the top (crown) and the bottom (pavilion) of the diamond meet, could potentially have a negative effect on the value of a diamond.
 Unequal thickness of the girdle will undermine the symmetry of the diamond, which is essential for light performance.

 Therefore, it should have an effect on the clarity of the diamond and thus on the overall price value.
 However, ironically, as most certification companies inscribe the diamonds themselves, they have the ability to exclude them from the grading altogether.

 The report lists prices per carat (in hundreds) on a matrix of clarity and color.
-Per-point value of diamonds increases the larger the diamond is so, a 1.01 carat diamond may cost significantly more than a 0.99 carat diamond despite the fact that they are almost exactly the same.
-Once a price has been determined based on this report, jewelers will make adjustments based on cut, girdle, culet, and other secondary factors.
-Finally, jewelers may apply discounts or premiums of certain percents at their own discretion.
+Per-point value of diamonds increases the larger the diamond is.
+So, a 1.01-carat diamond may cost significantly more than a .99-carat diamond despite the fact that they are almost exactly the same size.
+(Shopping tip: All things being equal, buy the .99-carat over the 1.00 carat diamond to save significant money.)